 Maybe there’s someone you know who’s hungry for what we do together, or someone you’ve wished could have their own Way of the Spirit experience.
 Please consider these queries as you discern who to invite, then pass along the email invitation you received or link to this page.
 Questions?
 Contact Chris: email@example.com.

 - Is this person hungry for a spiritual response to our times?
 Does the theme resonate with them?

 - How would this person fit into our established culture of listening and accompanying each other?

 - Would this person be comfortable with the ways we tolerate ambiguity—including our integration of the Christian-Quaker heritage, and the varieties of language we use for God?

-We’ll continue and expand our unique approach to learning and spiritual growth—a focusing theme, shared reading to prepare us, guided sessions, collaborative “meetings for learning,” experiential stretching, varied prayer forms, quiet time for integration, supportive spiritual accompaniment of each other… all woven in the Spirit.
+Our unique Way of the Spirit approach to learning and spiritual growth continues online.
+We begin with a focusing theme, offer short presentations, guided exercises, collaborative “meetings for learning,” experiential stretching, varied prayer forms, quiet time for integration, and supportive spiritual accompaniment of each other… all woven in the Spirit.
 Our purpose is to put ourselves alongside the topic with God, and allow the Divine to teach and transform us.

 Fees and Payment Details